POLICY GOVERNING USE AND OPERATION OF NON-CONVENTIONAL MODES OF TRANPORTATION

 - Operators will not use sidewalks as transportation routes.
 Sidewalks can only be utilized when a destination has been reached to accommodate delivery of goods or services, drop-off and pickup, or when job description/equipment allows for use in grass/sidewalk or for parking.

 - When parking, utilize area at your destination that will not impede pedestrian or vehicular traffic.
 Do not park in a designated parking space, in the roadway, or in any tow-away zone as described in the “Traffic and Parking Regulations.”

 - Operation will be in accordance with the manufacturer’s specifications, and there will be no modification to manufacturer’s safety equipment, e.g., speed governors.

 - All equipment on nonconventional modes of transportation will be maintained in good working order.

 - Nonconventional modes of transportation will be properly marked with department/division name and unit number assigned by Motor Pool that would be visible from a minimal distance of 25 feet.

-- The following equipment will be utilized on all nonconventional modes of transportation dependent on time and purpose of use. (required or optional)
+- The following equipment will be utilized on all nonconventional modes of transportation depending on time and purpose of use (required or optional):